srbala/srbala/README.md

 ```
 - ⚡ Motto: Learning something new everyday.
 - ✨ Experimenting new features of Github.
 Simple, but powerfull and amazing.
+- 🌱 Playing with https://forms.office.com dynamic Forms and Quiz.
 ```

 - 👯 Collaborating with IBM Team, RedHat Team and our own Middleware, Netowrking & Security team bring hybrid cloud to enterprise.
 It will be used deploy legacy Java applications, create BI/AI applications, Centralized notifications and printing